The 'Being True To Yourself' Approach to Changing Socially

 If you're true to yourself you may have a hard time getting everything you want from the social world

 This is another point regarding the realities of how the world is.
-I think the ideal is that if someone is true to themselves then everything will just work out.
+The ideal is that if someone is true to themselves then everything will just work out.
 That's not always the case.
-Every person has an idea of how other people should behave socially, and some of these standards are more common than others.
-Certain interests are more popular than others too.
+Everyone has an expectation of how other people should act, and some of these standards are more common than others.
+Certain interests are more popular too.
 Finally, there are going to be certain personality traits that people generally appreciate more.

 I'll use an exaggerated example.
-Say someone wants a busy social life for themselves, but they don't care about grooming or hygiene, will only converse about their interest in bird watching, and enjoy arguing and pointing out people's flaws.
+Say someone wants a busy social life, but they don't care about grooming or hygiene, will only talk about bird watching, and enjoy pointing out people's flaws.
 And let's say this person has decided that these traits are just who they are, and changing would be compromising that.
-Odds are this person is going to have a really difficult time putting that busy social life together.
+Odds are they're going to have a really difficult time filling their social calendar.
 Again, this is territory where people start thinking about making practical concessions to get what they want.

 Feeling you're being true to yourself may be excusing a legitimate weakness

 The issue of what's a social difference and what's a true flaw or weakness is another question.
 But let's just say someone has a real social weakness, one that everyone would easily agree is a problem.
 Like maybe they're extremely condescending, or prone to angry outbursts.
-It's their choice to do so of course, but if someone takes the stand that they're being true to themselves by not correcting these problems, they're ultimately hurting their long-term social success.
+It's their choice to do so of course, but if they take the stand that they're being true to themselves by not correcting these faults, they're just hurting their social prospects.

 At times adopting the 'I'm being true to myself' stance can be self-limiting